FAQ Professionals

 12. Request a CE Hardship Extension

 Per .0206 (4), an individual may request an extension of time to obtain continuing education.
 They will need to provide evidence (documentation) of a medical emergency, natural disaster or evidence of other circumstances which constituted a severe and verifiable hardship.
-The NCVMB required request form* is to be submitted to the Board office for review by December 15th.
-Some extension requests may require the review of the full Board; that review will take place during the next scheduled Board meeting.
-Not all requests for extension of time are granted.
+NCVMB Request Form*.

 *The filling of form fields is not supported; will require opening with differnt viewer.